jtanx/fontforge/doc/sphinx/fontutils/acorn2sfd.rst

 from it.
 If not found then the font will be assumed to be an initial subset of Unicode.

+.. program:: acorn2sfd

-.. object:: -includestrokes
+.. option:: -includestrokes

    *acorn2sfd* normally throws out the secondary stroked version of the character, specifying this option will include it in the sfd file (you may then want to invoke FontForge's Expand Stroke command on it).

-.. object:: help
+.. option:: help

    will provide a mini description and will list the available options.

-.. object:: usage
+.. option:: usage

    will list the available options.

-.. object:: version
+.. option:: version

    will display the current version of *acorn2sfd* (a six digit string containing the date stamp of the source files).